iseg-ide-sub1/virtualme2/README_en.md

 ## 🚀 Running the Project

+This project is a refactor based on [light-assistant](https://github.com/HiMeditator/light-assistant), with an optimized project structure and frontend rebuilt using Vue 3.

 ### Install Dependencies

 If your environment does not have `pnpm`, first run `npm install -g pnpm` to install it.